10 steps to start a small business

 While becoming your own boss can be a dream come true, starting a business involves a lot more than thinking up a great idea and finding your first customers.
 Start your business off on the right foot by following these 10 steps:

-1. Research your idea
+1. Research your target market

 2. Write your business plan